zenpoet88/uva-cs-auth-workflow-openstack/README.md

 option that can be used to do sequential setup, which far improves the ability to debug at the expense of significantly more setup time.

+# Deploying in Vanderbilt CAGE2 infrastructure.

+* Run `deploy-nodes.py` and `post-deploy.py` to get a `post-deploy-output.json`.
+Run `clean-nodes.py` to remove all nodes.

+* Clone `git@github.com:CASTLEGym/castle-vm.git`.
+Follow the readme to install preqreqs and provision VMs.

+* Check out the `develop` branch, follow the README to deploy a stack.

+* Log into the "workflow" VM, and clone this repository.

+* Copy the post-deploy-output.json to the workflow VM.
+Modify it such that the addresses array matches the CAGE2 addresses assigned in the heat template.

+* Run post-deploy.py with the modified post-deploy-output.json to configure the Vandy HEAT-template deployed nodes.

+* Simulate and emulate logins from the workflow VM as per normal (described above).